jeff14994/m1fare-1k-key-cloing/README.md

 # Write data to blocks based on the key provided
+This project is to clone data to either gen1 or gen2 card
-# How to distinguish if the card is either gen1 or gen2?
+# How to distinguish if the card to be written is either gen1 or gen2?
 Use this command to check if it's a gen1 card
 This could be a gen2 card if cgetblk command is not working
 	- [usb] pm3 --> hf mf cgetblk --blk 0